Topographic prominence: In mountaineering

 Prominence is interesting to many mountaineers because it is an objective measurement that is strongly correlated with the subjective significance of a summit.
 Peaks with low prominence are either subsidiary tops of some higher summit or relatively insignificant independent summits.
 Peaks with high prominence tend to be the highest points around and are likely to have extraordinary views.

 Only summits with a sufficient degree of prominence are regarded as independent mountains.
 For example, the world's second-highest mountain is K2 (height 8,611 m, prominence 4,017 m).
-While Mount Everest's South Summit (height 8,749 m, prominence 11 m) is taller than K2, it is not considered an independent mountain because it is a sub-summit of the main summit (which has a height and prominence of 8,848 m).
+While Mount Everest's South Summit (height 8,749 m, prominence 11 m) is taller than K2, it is not considered an independent mountain because it is a sub-summit of the main summit (which has a height and prominence of 8,849 m).

-Many lists of mountains take topographic prominence as a criterion for inclusion, or cutoff.
+Many lists of mountains use topographic prominence as a criterion for inclusion in the list, or cutoff.
 John and Anne Nuttall's The Mountains of England and Wales uses a cutoff of 15 m (about 50 ft), and Alan Dawson's list of Marilyns uses 150 m (about 500 ft).
 (Dawson's list and the term "Marilyn" are limited to Britain and Ireland).
 In the contiguous United States, the famous list of "fourteeners" (14,000 foot / 4268 m peaks) uses a cutoff of 300 ft / 91 m (with some exceptions).
 Also in the U.S., 2000 ft (610 m) of prominence has become an informal threshold that signifies that a peak has major stature.

 Lists with a high topographic prominence cutoff tend to favor isolated peaks or those that are the highest point of their massif; a low value, such as the Nuttalls', results in a list with many summits that may be viewed by some as insignificant.

 While the use of prominence as a cutoff to form a list of peaks ranked by elevation is standard and is the most common use of the concept, it is also possible to use prominence as a mountain measure in itself.
 This generates lists of peaks ranked by prominence, which are qualitatively different from lists ranked by elevation.
 Such lists tend to emphasize isolated high peaks, such as range or island high points and stratovolcanoes.
 One advantage of a prominence-ranked list is that it needs no cutoff since a peak with high prominence is automatically an independent peak.